All About Araceae: A Guide to Growing and Caring for Indoor Aroids

 What is an Aroid?

-What do we mean when we say "aroid"?
-Simply put, aroids are flowering plants in the family Araceae.
-This plant family is quite impressive, with 114 genera and approximately 3,700 species (we would love to be invited to ALL their family reunions!).
-Araceae are rhizomatous or tuberous monocots with a distinctive inflorescence (flower) known as a spadix.
+An aroid is flowering plant in the family Araceae.
+This plant family is quite impressive, with over 100 genera and approximately 3,700 recognized species.
+All these plants have a distinctive inflorescence (flower structure) known as a spadix.
 A common example of this flower is that of Anthurium andraenum hybrids.
-Aroids are found on every continent in the world with the exception of Antarctica.
+Aroids are found on every continent in the world (except Antarctica).
 Typically, they reside in the understory of many of the world’s forests.

 Anthurium hybrid inflorescence